 Carol Nguyen – High School Film Competition

-Carol Nguyen is an award-winning 20-year-old filmmaker based in Toronto.
-Carol has directed 8 short films and has screened them in over 80 festivals around the globe.
-Carol is a three-time TIFF Jumpcuts winner and a two-time Grand Prize High School Winner at Heartland Film Festival.
+Carol Nguyen is a 21-year-old Vietnamese-Canadian filmmaker based in Toronto.
+Carol’s films often explore the subjects of cultural identity and family.
+Carol is a three-time TIFF Jumpcuts winner and a two-time Grand Prize High School Film Competition Winner at Heartland Int'l Film Festival.
 In 2017, she was named an ambassador for TIFF's Share Her Journey campaign, where she strived to empower diverse voices and women through her own stories and personal experiences in the film industry.
-Most recently, she was selected as a 2018 Sundance Ignite Fellow.
+Most recently, she was selected as a 2018 Sundance Ignite Fellow and an Adobe Creativity Scholar.
 Today, Carol is continuing her passion for filmmaking at Concordia University in Montreal.